RSV 101: What Every NICU Parent Needs to Know

 • Spread-out nostrils and/or a caved-in chest when trying to breathe

-• A fever (in infants under 3 months of age, a fever greater than 100.4°F rectal is a cause for concern)
+• Fever (in infants under three months of age, fever greater than 100.4°F rectal is a cause for concern)

 • Mild sore throat